Landowner Info & FAQ

 Why my property?

-A number of developments have recently taken place near your property and the State of North Carolina has issued a request for stream credits within your watershed.
-Eco Terra believes your property is an excellent candidate for creating these credits.
-In return, you will be financially compensated, and your stream(s) will be restored to their natural state.
-The restoration will not only make your property look better, but it will replace the function and value of streams impacted by infrastructure development in your area.
-In addition, a conservation easement will be placed on the project area to ensure that the stream area remains in its natural state in perpetuity, while still giving you full ownership of the land.
+A number of developments have recently taken place or are projected to take place near your property and Eco Terra believes your property is an excellent candidate for creating mitigation credits to offset the negative impact.
+In return, you will be financially compensated, and water features on your land will be restored to their natural state.
+The restoration will not only make your property look better, but it will replace the function and value of similar natural resources impacted by infrastructure development.
+In addition, a conservation easement will be placed on the project area to ensure that the hydric features remain in their natural state in perpetuity, while still giving you full ownership of the land.

 How much will I be compensated?

-Compensation will vary depending on the scope of the project but can be significant for landowners.
+Compensation will vary depending on the size and scope of the project but can be significant for landowners.
 The compensation will be based on the number of acres of land that we ultimately need to utilize for the project and place under a conservation easement.
-Typically, this ranges from $10,000 – $20,000 per acre, though it can increase based on the results from our technical visit.
+Typically, compensation exceeds local market value on a $/acre basis and is ultimately determined by the results of our team’s assessment of your property.

 Will the project affect my current land uses?

-When evaluating your site, we will work with you to ensure that you can still have crossings in key locations to allow you complete access to your land.
+When evaluating your site, we will work with you to ensure that our project does not negatively impact any of your adjacent land uses.
+Furthermore, we will strive to ensure that breaks and crossings are established at key locations so you maintain complete access to your land.
 This area would be excluded from the conservation easement area and allow for passage across the property.

 What is a conservation easement?